TW-Knrl/AuroraLauncher-API/README.md

 # Aurora Launcher API

-The api for the launcher https://github.com/TW-Knrl/AuroraLauncher
+The api for the [Launcher](https://github.com/TW-Knrl/AuroraLauncher)